gizmo-vis/gizmo/Readme.md

   converting TTL files to JSON is not supported in this release version for the reviewers.
   A converter is implemented and was used to create the JSON files.

-  The current version of the prototypes are not optimized for mobile devices (e.g., smart phones).
+  The current prototypes are not optimized for mobile devices (e.g., smart phones).

  [GizMO Notation Editor](https://gizmo-vis.github.io/gizmo/notationEditor/index.html)